lodenrogue/bank-holidays/README.md

-## Banking Holidays
+## Bank Holidays

-Java library for determining whether a given day is a banking holiday
+Java library for determining whether a given day is a bank holiday

 ### Usage